chrisnoonan98675/site/xl-deploy/how-to/update-a-deployed-application.markdown

 **Tip:** Watch the *Performing an update* video [here](https://www.youtube.com/watch?v=S8HuaxCJA00&list=PLIIv46GEoJ7ZvQd4BbzdMLaH0tc-gYyA1&index=6) and the *Reverting to a previous version* video [here](https://www.youtube.com/watch?v=zfmu75XocCg&list=PLIIv46GEoJ7ZvQd4BbzdMLaH0tc-gYyA1&index=7).

-## Update an application using the XL Deploy default GUI
+## Update an application using the default GUI

+As of version 6.2.0, the default GUI is HTML-based.

 To update a deployed application: